How to Use Curves to Color Correct Photos in Lightroom Classic

 1. The Red Channel

 Let’s start by checking out an example of adjusting the red channel.
-A quick caveat about this one: because of the way colors relate to one another, you actually don’t need to use the red channel, and most of the time you’re better off leaving it alone.
+A quick caveat about this one: because of the way colors relate to one another, you actually don’t need to use the red channel, and most of the time you’re better off it .
 I’ll explain why a little further down the page, but let’s jump into an example anyway so you can see better what we’re talking about here.

-Click on the red icon in the Tone Curve panel. that this curve specifically controls the trade-off between red and cyan in the image.
+Click on the red icon in the Tone Curve panel.
+Remember that this curve specifically controls the trade-off between red and cyan in the image.

 As you switch to the red channel, notice the graph in the background of the curve.
 This Histogram is a handy representation of the pixels in your image, with shadows (that is, dark pixels) to the left and highlights (lighter ones) to the right.
 In the example below, that “mountain” has a heavy shift to the left.
 This is a visual cue to help us perceive the color in the image.